jagfinancial/sql-challenge/README.md

 * Listed all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 * Listed in descending order, list the frequency count of employee last names, i.e., how many employees share each last name

-Once you have a complete database, do the following:

 ## Bonus (Optional)